rshipp/python-nut2/README.md

 ```

 Please note that the `nut2` API is currently **unstable** and subject to
 change.
-This module **will** break backwards compatability with PyNUT.
+This module has intentionally and completely broken backwards
+compatability with PyNUT.

 ## Installation